vtsuperdarn/RSTLite/README.md

 2) check `.profile.bash` and make sure `OSTYPE` and `SYSTEM` are set to 'linux' if using Linux or 'darwin' if using MacOS

+3) install ncurses

+UBUNTU

+	sudo apt-get install ncurses-dev

+openSUSE

+	sudo zypper install ncurses-devel

-3) execute
+4) execute

     ./install.sh

-4) reset your terminal or open a new one
+5) reset your terminal or open a new one

-5) rejoice
+6) rejoice

-6) OPTIONAL: you can create a link to it with a nicer name, eg /rst or ~/rst like so
+7) OPTIONAL: you can create a link to it with a nicer name, eg /rst or ~/rst like so

     sudo ln -s /path/to/rst /rst

-7) more rejoicing
+8) more rejoicing

-TL;DR: RUN INSTALL.SH

 Updates
 -------------